- Create a group access token using UI

 - Expand Permissions and group features.

-- Under Permissions, turn on or off Users can create project access tokens and group access tokens in this group.
+- Under Permissions, clear the Users can create project access tokens and group access tokens in this group checkbox.

 - Select Save changes.